 To help spearhead the recovery, Minc was established as one of Scandinavia’s first startup incubator programs - just after the dot com-bubble burst, but well ahead of the rise of the new internet giants.

 Since then, southern Sweden has been turned into a firmly established hotbed for innovation.
-Minc does not just host an incubator anymore, but also a game incubator, the award winning accelerator Fast Track Malmö, and Startup Labs, making it a startup house worthy the name.
+Minc does not just host an incubator anymore, but also the award winning accelerator Fast Track Malmö, and Startup Labs, making it a startup house worthy the name.

 Hundreds of startups have gone through the Minc incubator program and the startups that have set out in the Minc house have done everything from developing facial recognition technology for Apple to using their technology to uncover the Panama Papers.
 The Malmö region is now one of the most innovative regions in the world, and it has surpassed both Oslo and Helsinki in rounds of raised venture capital.